Travel: To Robe

 The Ninnes family continued their journey south travelling, I presume, close by the banks of the Murray River.
 There are a number of entries from the Thomas Ninnes diaries that describe the Ninnes party’s journey along the Murray and down the coast and I’ve included some extracts in this story.

-We jump on our mini bus, drive over the bridge and take the road south to Wellington, tracking the Ninnes likely path.
+We jump on our mini bus, drive over the bridge and take the road south to Wellington, tracking the Ninnes’ likely path.
 I feel that the Ninnes group had significantly more adventures on their trek, whether good or not.

-Reached the Wellington on a Hot, thirsty day and took a little ??? at the Publick House.
-We crossed the Murray on the Punt two drays at a time.
-There is a strong cable rope fastenedat each side of theRiver at the LandingPlaces drawn tight across the River.
-It Runs over Rowlers at the Bulwarks of the Punt.
-The Mens pulls it at the rope and the stronger you pull it the faster the Punt goes.
-A fine sheet of soft water you could see that it was Running towards the Sea by anything on the surface of the water.
-About one quarter of a mile wide.
-The Porter caused him rash words between the relatives.
+Reached the Wellington on a Hot, thirsty day and took a little too much Porter at the Publick House We crossed the Murray on the Punt two drays at a time There is a strong cable rope fastened at each side of the River at the Landing Places drawn tight across the River It Runs over Rowlers at the Bulwarks of the Punt The Men puls at this rope The stronger you pull it the faster the Punt goos A fine sheet of soft water You could see that it was Running towards the Sea by anything on the surface of the water About one fourth of a mile wide.
+The Porter caused sum rash words between the relatives I should have said that Thomas of Skilly, Bruce from the Burra, John Roach and others was in company

-We reached the Policemens wells, Graths Flat the Coorong.
-A good many blacks they gote us plenty of nice fish for flour, sugar and tea.
+We reached the Policemens Wells, Graths Flat the Coorong A good many blacks They gote us plenty of nice fish for flour, sugar and tea

 We drive past Policeman Point, tea bags in hand, but no sign of anybody to swap them for fish!
+(Not that I would eat it anyway.)

 We pass the Salt Creek settlement, which appears to consist of only a general store (which may or may not be operating) then turn for a lunch stop beside Pipe Clay Lake, a desolate looking salt flat, to my eye.